RhetTbull/osxphotos/README.md

 Returns a list of albums the photo is contained in

 #### `persons()`
-Returns the names of the persons in the photo
+Returns a list of the names of the persons in the photo

 #### `path()`
 Returns the path to the photo on disk as a string.
 Note: this returns the path to the *original* unedited file (see `hasadjustments()`).
 If the file is missing on disk, path=`None` (see `ismissing()`)